-The previous section discussed what Actors are and their significance in enabling omni-channel Journeys.
-Here, we take a deeper dive into how to apply the concept of Actors by examining their relevance in establishing various communication channels, an important component of creating omni-channel Journeys.
+The previous section discussed what Actors are and their significance in enabling omni-channel Sessions.
+Here, we take a deeper dive into how to apply the concept of Actors by examining their relevance in establishing various communication channels, an important component of creating omni-channel Session.

 Two-way text and phone conversations are managed through Chat Bots and Voice Bots respectively.
 Dialogue Bots (the collective term for Chat Bots and Voice Bots) define how incoming messages are parsed and responded to.
 Each one is typically designed around a conversation flow.
 A Dialogue Bot might, for instance, share order tracking information upon request or walk Actors through the process of completing a survey.
 Chat Bots are defined and edited in the Chat Bots Builder, Voice Bots in the Voice Bots Builder.